isaomatsunami/simple-webGL/README.md

 simpleWebGL02.html draws a triangle in a more verbose way.

-Vertext shader defines 3 float variables instead of 1 vec3.
-3 floats are bound into a gl_Position.
+This vertex shader defines 3 float variables instead of 1 vec3.
+3 floats plus 1.0 are bound into gl_Position(vec4).

 ```
 <script id="shader-vs" type="x-shader/x-vertex">